 10. Add salt and pepper again if necessary and add broth if it is too thick.

-11. To decorate, we place a couple of grilled or cooked prawns, a few leaves of basil or mint, and ready to serve.
+11. To decorate, we place a couple of grilled or cooked prawns, a few leaves of basil or mint, and it's ready to serve.

 Tips